Are surface temperature records reliable?

 In fact, we found that 89 percent of the stations – nearly 9 of every 10 – fail to meet the National Weather Service’s own siting requirements that stations must be 30 meters (about 100 feet) or more away from an artificial heating or radiating/reflecting heat source."
 (Watts 2009)

-Surface temperature measurements are collected from about 30,000 stations around the world (Rennie et al. 2014).
-About 7000 of these have long, consistent monthly records (Fig. 1).
+Surface temperature measurements are collected from more than 30,000 stations around the world (Rennie et al. 2014).
+About 7000 of these have long, consistent monthly records.
 As technology gets better, stations are updated with newer equipment.
 When equipment is updated or stations are moved, the new data is compared to the old record to be sure measurements are consistent over time.

 Figure 1.
 Station locations with at least 1 month of data in the monthly Global Historical Climatology Network (GHCN-M).
 This set of 7280 stations are used in the global land surface databank.
 (Rennie et al. 2014)

-In 2009 some people worried that weather stations placed in poor locations could make the temperature record unreliable.
-Scientists at the National Climatic Data Center took those critics seriously and did a careful study of the possible problem.
-Their article "On the reliability of the U.S. surface temperature record" (Menne et al. 2010) had a surprising conclusion.
-The temperatures from stations that critics claimed were "poorly sited" actually showed slightly cooler maximum daily temperatures compared to the average.
+In 2009 allegations were made in the blogosphere that weather stations placed in what some thought to be 'poor' locations could make the temperature record unreliable (and therefore, in certain minds, global warming would be shown to be a flawed concept).
+Scientists at the National Climatic Data Center took those allegations very seriously.
+They undertook a careful study of the possible problem and published the results in 2010.
+The paper, "On the reliability of the U.S. surface temperature record" (Menne et al. 2010), had an interesting conclusion.
+The temperatures from stations that the self-appointed critics claimed were "poorly sited" actually showed slightly cooler maximum daily temperatures compared to the average.

 Figure 2.
 Comparison of spatially gridded minimum temperatures for U.S. Historical Climatology Network (USHCN) data adjusted for time-of-day (TOB) only, and selected for rural or urban neighborhoods after homogenization to remove biases.
 (Hausfather et al. 2013)